ethans901/crabdata.pkg/README.md

 linear model and plot the linear model on a point graph.
-Crabbers, fishers, and researchers may be interested in this package and in being able to graph data regarding crabs, find the relationship between characteristics of a crab, and quickly compare measurements using one uniform unit of measurement.
+Crabbers, fishers, and researchers may be interested in this package and in being able to graph data regarding crabs, find the relationship between characteristics of a crab, and quickly compare measurements using one uniform unit of measurement. test for push, thanks.